yuchi/lozenge/README.md

 Diamond inheritance with ES6 Proxies.

-As of writing work only on Firefox.
+As of writing works only on Firefox.

 ```
 $ npm install lozenge